-This is a great race, though it is tough due to the uneven underfoot conditions with the possibility of lots of muddy tracks.
-We think it is one of the muddiest running races in Britain if it rains!
+This is a great race, though it can be tough due to the uneven underfoot conditions with the possibility of lots of muddy tracks.
+We think it is one of the most varied and interesting routes in Essex.

 The course, approximately 43 miles on trails, consists mostly footpaths and bridleways with some road/pavement sections through villages.

 This is a very scenic route steeped in history, dating back to 653AD.

-The route is waymarked but this race will require navigation too by following the map or the written route description provided to ensure you don't miss any markers or stray too far from route.
+The route is waymarked but this race will require some basic navigation, by following the map or the written route description provided to ensure you don't miss any markers or stray too far from route.

 All runners will get a written route description and map for each leg as they progress along the route.
 The route is regularly way marked with St Peter's Way markers.